-The best way to handle this is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like Merchants Credit Adjusters, Inc. for millions of clients nationwide.
+The most effective way to deal with Merchants Credit Adjusters is to work with a credit repair professional.
+They delete millions of negative items every year from companies like Merchants Credit Adjusters, Inc. on behalf of their clients.

 And they may be able to help you too.

 Will Merchants Credit Adjusters, Inc. sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly remove it from your credit report.
-It’s also quite possible that you may never hear from or have to deal with Merchants Credit Adjusters, Inc. again.
+They help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
+It’s also possible that you never hear from or have to deal with Merchants Credit Adjusters, Inc. again.